fractalmandala/brhatNew/src/routes/dhiti/gaumukh.md

 <img class="imageclass2" src="https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/05dhiti/gaumukh/Image3.webp" alt="three"/>
 <div class="imagecaption">
-Some of my gear at a rest point on the way to Tapōvan.
+Some of my gear at a rest point on the way to Tapovan.
 Spot the unique yellow-beak crow in this picture, if you can!
 </div>

 The gear and tangible wealth they have left is only a speck compared to the treasure trove of wisdom they have left us with.
 They tapped into the essence of these places, experienced deeper realms of their own being and out of sheer compassion made it available for ages to come for more people to come, experience and evolve.
 Most importantly, they changed our vision by associating sacrality to the place.
 The collective meaning, practices, reverence, faith and surrender as lived experiences today are a gift of all the prayatna my ancestors have undertaken.